What are model-driven apps in Power Apps?

 Defining business processes

 Defining and enforcing consistent business processes is a key aspect of model-driven app design.
 Consistent processes help make sure your app users focus on their work and not on remembering to perform a set of manual steps.
 Processes can be simple or complex and often change over time.
 To create a process, from the PowerApps.com Model-driven area select > Advanced customizations > Open solution explorer.
 Next, on the left navigation pane in solution explorer select Processes, and then select New.
-More information: Business process flows overview and Apply business logic with Common Data Service for Apps.
+More information: Business process flows overview and Apply business logic with Common Data Service.

 Composing the model-driven app